Argentina's ailing president faces tough midterm congressional election

 HIGH STAKES

-At play on Sunday and in 2015 is the policy stance of one of the world's top grains exporters as the country struggles to keep up with rising world food demand and attract investment needed to exploit vast shale oil and gas resources in Patagonia.
+At play on Sunday and in 2015 is the fundamental policy stance of one of the world's top grains exporters as the country struggles to keep up with rising world food demand and attract billions of dollars in investment needed to exploit its vast Vaca Muerta shale oil and gas formation in Patagonia.

 Argentina's peso weakened past 10 to the U.S. dollar in informal trade last week, widening its breach with the formal rate of 5.88 pesos per greenback.
 Central bank international reserves are at $34 billion, down from $43 billion in January.